cagov/data-infrastructure/docs/setup.md

 as well as users of Windows subsystem for Linux (WSL) it's often set in `~/.zshrc`, `~/.bashrc`, or `~/.bash_profile`.

-If you use zsh or bash, open your shell configuration file, and add the lines:
+If you use zsh or bash, open your shell configuration file, and add the following lines:

+**Default Transformer role**

 ```bash
 export SNOWFLAKE_ACCOUNT=<account-locator>